Capabilities · Retail Tech Consulting

 Field sales effectiveness varying outlet-to-outlet, rep-to-rep

 Sales productivity is uneven across the field force, and the reasons aren't visible from headquarters.
 Some outlets convert.
 Some don't.
 Some reps win category share.
 Others lose it back.
-The patterns that would explain the gap stay buried in systems that don't talk to each other and reports nobody reads in time to act.
+The patterns that would explain the gap stay buried in systems that don't talk to each other, and within reports nobody reads in time to act.

 Solved throughEmbedded Delivery